 This mouth-watering Jamaican Curry Shrimp is bright, fresh and delicious!
 It includes large fresh shrimps, curry powder, capsicum peppers, onions, coconut milk and thyme.
 Serve it with white rice, plantain or coleslaw and make it in 30 minutes.

 I love serving this restaurant-quality Jamaican coconut curry shrimp for dinner and special occasions.
 It is creamy, rich in flavor and surprisingly easy to put together.
 All you need is a few easy-to-find ingredients and you’ll be enjoying this curry in no time.

 Another thing I love about making this curry at home is that it can be customized to suit your taste.
-For example, if you like spicy curries then add two scotch bonnets but if you want a milder heat then use half.
-I also like to be generous with the number of shrimps I add to the curry as it is the best part!
+For example, add two scotch bonnets if you like spicy curries; if you want milder heat, use half.
+I also like to be generous with the number of shrimp I add to the curry as it is the best part!
 The capsicum peppers add beautiful color and fresh sweet colors to the curry so try not to skip them if you can.